Updated: 7 days ago

 “We went into the chapel with him and then he prayed for us and we prayed,” said Aboh.
 “I felt good after that.
 I felt like I had taken this thing for granted.
 If I had failed how would I have felt?
 So we went and took a bus and went home where I told my mother that I had passed.”

-Aboh finally joined the seminary at the age of 11 years old, just after his father left for the United States to complete his master's degree at Michigan State University.
+Aboh finally joined the seminary at the age of 11, just after his father left for the United States to complete his master's degree at Michigan State University.

 Soccer played an important part in Aboh’s childhood.
 He played well, becoming captain of his team in seminary, as well as receiving the title of ‘best goalkeeper’ two consecutive years in a row.